Work is an Expression of our Love. This is my interpretation of the essence of the poem “On Work”, in the book “The Prophet” by Kahlil Gibran.

 From The Prophet (first published by Knopf, 1923.
 Now in the public domain)

-For further inspiration, have a look at the “Manifesto for the more beautiful Work our Hearts know is possible”!
-With its 10 points, it gives you a clear vision and compass direction for deeply fulfilling work.
+For further inspiration, have a look at my “Manifesto for the more beautiful Work our Hearts know is possible”!
+Through its 10 points, it gives you a clear vision and compass direction for deeply fulfilling work.

 May your work be an expression of your love!